 Mary Trimbach joined CNJG as their Webmaster & Communications consultant in 2012, bringing 35 years of experience in the technology field to the position.
 In addition to managing the website and proving support to their communications work, Mary serves as liaison for CNJG to the Forum’s Knowledge Management Group.

 Prior to joining CNJG, Mary worked in multiple sectors including non-profit, business and education providing her with a broad base of organizational knowledge.
 Her experience in the technology field ranges from programming, p.c. repair and support, and network management to her real love of system implementation and user training.
 In her career she has led in the start-up and support of several state and nationwide technology groups.

 Mary holds a Bachelor’s degree in Information Technology from Aquinas College.
-A Michigan native, Mary and her husband recently had the opportunity to spend 2 years living their dream and taking telecommuting to a new level, working from their motorhome as they traveled the U.S. They have recently settled back down in Michigan to be near their two newly-married daughters and continue their travels as often as they can sneak away!
+A Michigan native, Mary and her husband recently had the opportunity to spend 2 years living their dream and taking telecommuting to a new level, working from their motorhome as they traveled the United States.
+Now settled back down in Michigan to be near their daughters and grandson Henry, they continue their travels as often as they can sneak away!